os-js/manual.os-js.org/src/v3/tutorial/bus/README.md

 ---
-description: OS.js v3 Bus Tutorial
+description: This tutorial will show you how to use a Bus (or EventEmitter).
 full_title: Bus Tutorial
 ---

 # Bus Tutorial

-This tutorial will show you how to use a Bus.
+This tutorial will show you how to use a Bus (or EventEmitter).

 > A bus (event handler/event dispatcher) provides methods to assign and emit events.